-Black Bottom White-Chocolate Bars are a no decisions, all-in-one kind of bar; a chewy double chocolate brownie bottom topped with a vanilla enhanced white-chocolate blondie layer.
+Black and White Bars are a no decisions, all-in-one kind of bar; a chewy double chocolate brownie bottom topped with a vanilla enhanced white-chocolate blondie layer.
 These bars are easy enough to bake for no special occasion at all, however, they are eye-catching and delicious enough for celebrations.

 Most wonderful to me are the friends I have made.
 The food blogging community can be incredibly inclusive and supportive.
 I am deeply appreciative of those bloggers who continue to offer words of encouragement and enthusiastic support for each post I publish.

 I have been lucky enough to meet some of my blogger friends in person, others I hope to meet some day.
 To all, I thank you.